callumrollo/callumrollo.github.io/content/articles/erddap_resources.md

 - [erddapy](https://github.com/ioos/erddapy) essential python client for downloading data from ERDDAP.
 I contributed to this during Google summer of code 2021 [adding griddap support to erddapy](griddap)
 - [gliderpy](https://github.com/ioos/gliderpy) a wrapper around erddapy to make downloading glider data easier.
 I contributed to this during OceanHackWeek 2020
-- [ERDDAP log parser](https://github.com/callumrollo/website-log-parse) a tool for ERDDAP admins to get an idea of how their ERDDAP is being used.
+- [ERDDAPlogs](https://github.com/callumrollo/erddaplogs) a tool for ERDDAP admins to get an idea of how their ERDDAP is being used.
 Work in progress!
 - [VOTO ERDDAP demo](https://github.com/voto-ocean-knowledge/erddap_demo) A series of jupyter notebooks demonstrating how to use ERDDAP to download various datasets, using VOTO glider data as the core examples
 - [GOOS ERDDAP demo](https://github.com/voto-ocean-knowledge/goos-erddap-demo) similar material but using a wider range of datasets with more time focused on gridded data